Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Deformed -algebras of projective surfaces

-where $\Omega_{m,n}^{p,q}$ is given by formula (5.2) in~\emph{loc. cit.} This Lie algebra by definition lives in a certain completion of $\DW{1}(S)$, but in the case when $c_1=0$ it is an actual subalgebra of $\DW{1}(S)$ by Lemma~5.2 in \emph{loc. cit.} Let us set
+where $\Omega_{m,n}^{p,q}$ is given by formula (5.2) in~\emph{loc. cit.} This Lie algebra lives in a certain completion of $\DW{1}(S)$.
+If $c_1=0$, it is a subalgebra of $\DW{1}(S)$ by Lemma~5.2 in \emph{loc. cit.} Let us set

-One can check by a direct computation that the relations of $\DW{1}(S)$ with $c_1=0$ hold.
-Therefore we obtain a homomorphism of algebras $\DW{1}(S)\to U(\mathcal{W}_S)$, which may be shown to be an isomorphism by a simple dimension check.
-We want to emphasize that the existence of this homomorphism crucially relies on the fact that $c_2^2=0$, which is true in $H^*(S,\Q)$ for degree reasons.
-In the presence of a torus action this vanishing typically fails (hence the results of~\cite{LQW} do not apply) and one obtains instead the semi-deformed algebra $U(\mathfrak{w}^\geq(S))$.
-Note that our presentation does not involve the factor $\Omega_{m,n}^{p,q}$. \end{remark}
+A direct computation implies that the relations of $\DW{1}(S)$ with $c_1=0$ hold.
+Therefore we obtain a homomorphism of algebras $\DW{1}(S)\to U(\mathcal{W}_S)$, which is an isomorphism by a dimension check.
+The existence of this homomorphism relies on the fact that $c_2^2=0$, which is true in $H^*(S,\Q)$ for degree reasons.
+In the presence of a torus action this vanishing fails, hence the results of~\cite{LQW} do not apply, and one obtains instead the semi-deformed algebra $U(\mathfrak{w}^\geq(S))$.
+Our presentation does not involve the factor $\Omega_{m,n}^{p,q}$. \end{remark}